Former AG William Barr's memoir to be released March 8 - ExBulletin

 Former AG William Barr’s memoir to be released March 8

-NEW YORK Former Attorney General William P. Barr published a memoir on March 8 titled One Damn Thing After Another, and billed by his publisher as a living, straight-forward book of his time serving two starkly different presidents, Donald Trump and George HW Bush.
+NEW YORK (AP) Former Attorney General William P. Barr released a memoir March 8 titled One Damn Thing After Another, and billed by his publisher as a living, straight-forward book of his time serving two starkly different presidents, Donald Trump and George.
+HW Bush.

 The title of the long-talked-about book refers to a phrase Barr had heard about the nature of the attorney general’s job.